ardatan/whatwg-node/packages/fets/README.md

 ## Plugins to handle CORS, cookies and more

-This library also provides a plugin system that allows you hook into the request/response lifecycle.
+FETS also provides a plugin system that allows you hook into the request/response lifecycle.

 - `onRequest` - Called before the request is handled by the router
 - - It has `endResponse` method that accepts a `Response` object to short-circuit the request